 Changing the narrative from the mans to the boys point of view shifts the story and tells it through different eyes.
 He is an innocent and as the reader knows it is a child talking we are taking all of his words to heart more.
 The image of the rucksack being carried by him with everything in they both need to survive is upsetting as he is hasn’t any choice in this matter.
 The man’s point of view gives the reader a steady character, an adult view of the world, the danger and the hardships that haven’t yet been completely felt by the boy.

-By keeping the narrator omniscient us the readers can see both sides of the story and depending on who is speaking we can build a story and picture of both characters, however not fully but this leaves the story to unfold on its own.
+By keeping the narrator omniscient us the readers can see both sides of the story and depending on who is speaking we can build a picture of both characters, however not fully but this leaves the story to unfold on its own.

 There are a lot of repetitive words Thomas uses such as ‘Green and Golden’ and it conjures up place as you can see and feel the golden sun, see the green and golden fields as if it is shining at him and us the reader.
-The theme is the countryside and with a childlike view of the world around him he describes a place in time that he knows and felt.’Golden in the heydays of his eyes’ reminiscing about being younger and feeling that you could do anything and go anywhere.
+The theme is the countryside and with a childlike view of the world around him he describes a place in time that he knows and still feels.
+‘Golden in the heydays of his eyes’ reminiscing about being younger and feeling that you could do anything you wanted and go anywhere.
 I remember feeling like that too.
 Alliteration from earlier in the course is used as there is a rhythm to the words written, ‘golden in the mercy of his means’ ‘in the pebbles of the holy streams’

 It is a very personal piece as if Fern Hill is his, this memory is his alone and he is now telling it to the reader as an image or recollection of a better time.
 Imagery and time play a big part in the poem as reading it I can see where he is, I can see the apple boughs full, the grass, the walk to the hill and then stopping to look and survey what is all around me.
 I can smell the outdoors, the air, hear the birds and feel quite peaceful.